-(b) The competitor shall stand at the starting point and shall not cast the dog before the bell or siren.

-(c) Should the dog break away before the sheep release signal has been given, the competitor may move away from the peg, but not forward of it, to recall the dog.

-(d) After the release signal has been given, if the dog leaves before the starting bell signal it must be recalled from the peg.
-If the dog can not be recalled it must be disqualified.

-(e) If, in any trial a dog fails at the first attempt to sight its sheep on its cast, it may be recalled and re-directed.

-(f) The competitor may command by word, or whistle the dog on while casting without losing points provided the dog moves freely to the point of balance.

-(g) Should the dog at any point of its cast break its free run points must be deducted.

-(h) The dog has stopped at the correct position if it approaches and 'lifts' the sheep straight towards the worker without having to move more than a reasonable distance to cover three sheep and commence its bringing.

-(i) A shorter cast shall be adopted for novice and encourage events.
-The worker shall move off from this peg, directly to the first obstacle.
+- (b) The competitor shall stand at the starting point and shall not cast the dog before the bell or siren. - (c) Should the dog break away before the sheep release signal has been given, the competitor may move away from the peg, but not forward of it, to recall the dog. - (d) After the release signal has been given, if the dog leaves before the starting bell signal it must be recalled from the peg.
+If the dog can not be recalled it must be disqualified. - (e) If, in any trial a dog fails at the first attempt to sight its sheep on its cast, it may be recalled and re-directed. - (f) The competitor may command by word, or whistle the dog on while casting without losing points provided the dog moves freely to the point of balance. - (g) Should the dog at any point of its cast break its free run points must be deducted. - (h) The dog has stopped at the correct position if it approaches and 'lifts' the sheep straight towards the worker without having to move more than a reasonable distance to cover three sheep and commence its bringing. - (i) The cast for the Novice and Encourage events shall be shorter.
+The casting peg or the point of release of the sheep is to be placed no less than 20m and no more than 40m from the location of the original casting peg or release point.
+Should the casting peg be moved, the worker shall move off from this peg, directly to the first obstacle.

-5.14 The lift:
+5.12 The lift:

-(a) The 'lift' or approach begins from the point that the dog turns toward the sheep and goes in to shift them.

-(b) Points may be deducted if the dog does not stop at the end of its cast, or if it 'hunts' the sheep off course.
+- (a) The 'lift' or approach begins from the point that the dog turns toward the sheep and goes in to shift them. - (b) Points may be deducted if the dog does not stop at the end of its cast, or if it hunts the sheep off course.

-5.15 The bringing or draw:
+5.13 The bringing or draw:

-(a) The bringing or draw of the sheep to the competitor begins when the sheep move away from the dog's approach.

-(b) The ideal draw is in a straight line from the point of lift to the left side of the competitor at the peg.

-(c) The dog should balance the sheep to keep them on course.

-(d) Points should be deducted if the dog brings the sheep too fast, also for hunting them or letting them drift more than approximately 5 metres from the line of bringing.

-(e) The sheep must be taken around the starting peg anticlockwise and should be kept within the 9 metre corridor of it.
+- (a) The bringing or draw of the sheep to the competitor begins when the sheep move away from the dog's approach. - (b) The ideal draw is in a straight line from the point of lift to the left side of the competitor at the peg. - (c) The dog should balance the sheep to keep them on course. - (d) Points should be deducted if the dog brings the sheep too fast, also for hunting them or letting them drift more than approximately 5 metres from the line of bringing. - (e) The sheep must be taken around the starting peg anticlockwise and should be kept within the 9 metre corridor of it.

-(f) The bringing is to be considered as completed when the sheep pass over an imaginary line between the competitor and the judge before continuing on the course.

-(g) If the sheep first pass over this line in the wrong direction, they must be taken back over the line and then around the peg the right way (ie. unwound).

-(h) The sheep only need to be unwound once.
+- (f) The bringing is to be considered as completed when the sheep pass over an imaginary line between the competitor and the judge (or a marker) before continuing on the course. - (g) If the sheep first pass over this line in the wrong direction, they must be taken back over the line and then around the peg the right way (ie. unwound). - (h) The sheep only need to be unwound once.

-5.16 Moving between obstacles:
+5.14 Moving between obstacles: